KZOY: Beginnings

 The construction permit for this station was first issued on November 2, 1961, to Sioux Empire Broadcasting Company, headed by Eider and Wallace Stangland.
 However, the station, then known as KCHF, would not go on the air until 1971, likely due to delays in finding a suitable site to build a transmitting antenna.
 Studios were located at 104 East 8th Street in Sioux Falls.
-A co-owned sister station, broadcasting at 93.5, had begun the year before.
+A co-owned sister station, KCHF-FM 93.5, had begun the year before.

 Ownership

 KCHF was then sold in July 1977 to Sodak Broadcasting.
-Shortly afterwards, the station assumed the call letters KLYX.
+Shortly afterwards, the station assumed the call sign KLYX.
 The station was sold again in October 1980 to Mid-America Radio, a company headed by George Robertson.
 The station then took another call sign change, this time to KRSS.

 The station was sold again in 1985 to Nehemiah Radio Productions, a company headed by Jeff Sauer.
-The station's call letters were changed to KJIA and adopted a Contemporary Christian format, which was maintained after another ownership change in 1993.
+The station's call letters were changed to KJIA and adopted a contemporary Christian format, which was maintained after another ownership change in 1993.
 In June of that year, the station was purchased by CGN Corporation, a company headed by Verlyn Manning.
 The call letters were then changed to KCGN, and then to KSFS in 1997 concurrent with a format change to all-sports programming.

 In July 2001, the station was sold to L.A.
 Skywave for $155,000.
 Lee Axdahl assumed the role as station general manager.
-The call letters were changed to KSQB, sharing calls with its new Dell Rapids-licensed FM sister (known today as KQSF) broadcasting at 95.7.
-The station would later simulcast country-formatted 107.9 KXQL at Flandreau, South Dakota as "Kool 107.9", after coming under the ownership of Backyard Broadcasting in August 2006 in a duopoly transaction.
+The call letters were changed to KSQB, sharing calls with KSQB-FM 95.7 in Dell Rapids.
+The station would later simulcast country-formatted KXQL at Flandreau as "Kool 107.9", after coming under the ownership of Backyard Broadcasting in August 2006 in a duopoly transaction.
 Studios were then re-located to 500 South Phillips Avenue in Sioux Falls.